cantoramann/getir-challenge-api-production/README.md

 ## Executing Program
 If you are not a tester, do not clone this repository.
 Server demo is up on https://toraman-getir-challenge.herokuapp.com/.

-If you are a tester, you will need to change the MongoDB connection string in src/database.js manually.
+If you are a tester:
 After, `npm start` or `npm run dev` command from the root will start the server on localhost.
+If you choose `npm run dev`, remove `env-cmd -f ./config/dev.env`code from `dev` script in `package.json`.

 ## Endpoint
 `/api`: Post endpoint, to filter the data in the database (either from localhost or toraman-getir-challenge.herokuapp.com.